So, what is Ehlers-Danlos Syndrome?

-Each EDS subtype, excluding hEDS (aka: Ehlers-Danlos Syndrome Type III or Hypermobile EDS) follows a strict diagnostic criteria which will generally include genetic testing.
+Each EDS subtype, excluding hEDS (aka Ehlers-Danlos Syndrome Type III or Hypermobile EDS), follows strict diagnostic criteria which will generally include genetic testing.

 With the hEDS subtype, the genetic basis is still unknown so a diagnosis can only be established from a very strict and complex diagnostic criteria checklist which includes;

 - Exclusion of other heritable/acquired connective tissue disorders